maiziezhoulab/VolcanoSV/README.md

 -px Hifi_L2
 ```
 The VCF file will be `volcanosv_large_indel_output/Hifi_L2_volcanosv_large_indel.vcf`.
-If the volcanosv-vc-large-indel pipeline is executed successfully and completely, your VCF file should have roughly the same number of variants as the Hifi_L2_variants.vcf from zenodo.
+If the volcanosv-vc-large-indel pipeline is executed successfully, your VCF file should have roughly the same number of variants as the Hifi_L2_variants.vcf from zenodo.
 Note that, due to the randomness in assembly and alignment procedure, your VCF file may have 1 or 2 variants more or less than the Hifi_L2_variants.vcf.
 If that happens, we may still consider the pipeline as executed successfully, as long as the difference is minor.

 ### Single chromosome mode Small Indel detection (VolcanoSV-vc)

-The main code is `${path_to_volcanosv}/bin/VolcanoSV-vc/Small_INDEL/volcanosv-vc-small-indel.py`.
-The input arguments for this code are explained below:
+The main script is `${path_to_volcanosv}/bin/VolcanoSV-vc/Small_INDEL/volcanosv-vc-small-indel.py`.
+The input arguments for this script are explained below:

 ```